time-link/timelink-docs/docs/reference/kleio_schema_syntax.md

 ## General Structure

 The YAML files define groups, elements, and their relationships for historical data processing.

+A “group” corresponds to the concept of an entity in a database or a class in programming languages.
+Groups contain “elements” that correspond to fields in databases or attributes in programming language classes.

+Both element and groups can inherit from other higher level elements and groups, keeping some of their characteristics and changing others.

+This creates a hierarchy of groups and elements that is also used for data typing or triggering default semantic effects.

-Below is a breakdown of the key components:
+Below is a breakdown of the key components used to define groups and elements.
 ### Top-Level Keys

 - **file**: Metadata about the YAML file itself.
   - `name`: The name of the file.
   - `description`: A description of the file's purpose.
 - **include**: References to other YAML files to include.
-- **group**: Defines a logical group of related elements.
+- **group**: Defines a group.
-- **element**: Defines individual elements within groups.
+- **element**: Defines an element.

 ---